Graduate Studies Reports Access

 Anderson, Dardenne, and Killenberg (1994).
 The Conversation of Journalism: Communication, Community, and News.
 Westport, Connecticut and London: Praeger

-Readings from above.
+- Course Readings, Online Resources, and Other Purchases: Readings from above.
 Additional purchases will not be required.

-Students will be required to fully complete all work, which includes online participation, a paper and other assignments.
+- Student Expectations/Requirements and Grading Policy: Students will be required to fully complete all work, which includes online participation, a paper and other assignments.
 The percentages of each toward the final grade is covered below.

-● Write a print media marketing plan for a community small business or non-profit (25%)
+- Assignments, Exams and Tests: ● Write a print media marketing plan for a community small business or non-profit (25%)

 ● Volunteer work – at least 10 hours, providing media assistance to a small business or non-profit (20%)